 As you can see, the actual painting doesn’t take too long and the preparation work takes nearly as much time.

-As a general rule of thumb, a medium-sized room requiring walls, ceiling and timber skirts/trims/sills painting will take between one day and a day and a half.
+As a general rule of thumb, a medium-sized room requiring walls, ceiling and timber skirts/trims/sills painting will take around 2 days.

 Before You Read Any Further…